 For light soot staining from a fireplace, use a shop wet/dry vacuum to remove as much of the soot dust as possible.
 Do not use a household vacuum because the roller brushes can spread the soot and drive it deeper into carpet fibers.

-To clean small spots, mix a solution of one tablespoon dish washing liquid and 2 cups warm water.
+To clean small spots, mix a solution of one tablespoon dishwashing liquid and two cups warm water.

 Allow the carpet to air dry and then vacuum to restore the pile.